Mirciulica15/azure-functions-terraform/README.md

 In this guide, we'll walk you through the process of creating an Azure Function using Terraform, automating the deployment with Azure DevOps Pipelines, and deploying a PowerShell script for auto-tagging resources created by users in Azure.
 The tag consists of a **Creator** tag, specifying the name of the creator, and a **CreatedDate** tag, specifying the date of the creation.
+The resources used for this project can be found at [Tagging Azure Resources with a Creator](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/tagging-azure-resources-with-a-creator/ba-p/1479819#:~:text=Update:%20Objects%20created%20by%20a,role%20in%20Azure%20Active%20Directory).

 ## Prerequisites